 Serve it with Harissa, the hot chili paste that is a hallmark of North African cooking, available at Whole Foods and most Middle Eastern stores.

 In Greece this dish is known as Kolokithakia Gemista Me Kima.
-You can serve it with roasted potatoes and cherry tomatoes.
-A wonderful main dish in the summer months, when zucchinis are plentiful.
-Serve with roasted potatoes and roasted cherry tomatoes.
+Y A wonderful main dish in the summer months, when zucchinis are plentiful.
+Serve with roasted potatoes and cherry tomatoes.

 There are a number of steps involved in preparing this dish, but the result is worth the work.